BatmanAMA/powerbox/docs/1.0.0/Set-nbVirtualChassis.md

 schema: 2.0.0
 ---

-# Set-nbipaddresse
+# Set-nbVirtualChassis

 ## SYNOPSIS
-Sets properties on a ipaddresse in netbox
+Sets properties on a virtualchassi in netbox

 ## SYNTAX

 ```
-Set-nbipaddresse [<CommonParameters>]
+Set-nbVirtualChassis [<CommonParameters>]
 ```

 ## DESCRIPTION